Allefard History, Family Crest & Coats of Arms

 The ancient history of the Allefard name begins with the ancient Anglo-Saxon tribes of Britain.
 The name is derived from when the family resided beside or close to an old ford.

 Early Origins of the Allefard family

-Lincolnshire at Alford, a market-town and parish, in the union of Spilsby, Wold division of the hundred of Calceworth.
+The surname Allefard was first found in Lincolnshire at Alford, a market-town and parish, in the union of Spilsby, Wold division of the hundred of Calceworth.
 The place name derives its name from an old ford over a stream that twice runs through it.
 The first record of the place name was found in the Domesday Book of 1086 where it was listed as Alforde.
-CITATION[CLOSE]

 Early History of the Allefard family